TomaszSuchan/phylogeo-snakemake/README.md

 **Structure** (enabled with `config["projects"][project_name]["analyses"]["structure"]: true`)

 Bayesian clustering analysis using STRUCTURE.
-Requires `data/mainparams` and `data/extraparams` configuration files.
+Requires `data/mainparams` and `data/extraparams` configuration files - run parameters can be tweaked by modifying these files.
+Numbers of individuals and loci are automatically inferred from .ustr file so this does not need to be changed.

 Parameters (from `config["projects"][project_name]["parameters"]`):
 - `k_values` <LIST[INTEGER]>: List of K values (number of populations) to test (e.g., `[1, 2, 3]`)